-Restoration pathway R4C State 1.4 to 1.1
+Restoration pathway R4C State 4 to 1

-Restoration of the Invaded State (4) to the Bunchgrass State (1) requires substantial energy input.
-The drivers for the restoration pathway are the removal of invasive species, restoration of native bunchgrass species, persistent management of invasive species, and proper grazing management.
+Restoration of the Invaded State (4) to the Reference State (1) requires substantial energy input.
+The drivers for the restoration pathway are removal of invasive species, restoration of native bunchgrass species, persistent management of invasive species, and proper grazing management.
 Without continued control, invasive species are likely to return (probably rapidly) due to the presence of seeds and/or other viable material in the soil and management-related practices that increase soil disturbance.
 If invaded by conifer encroachment, treatment depends on the condition of the rangeland.
-See Plant community 4.1 for alternative measures of restoration.
 Sites that have transitioned from the Degraded State (3) to the Invaded State (4) may be severely lacking in soil and vegetative properties that will allow for restoration to the Reference State.
 Hydrologic function damage may be irreversible, especially with accelerated gully erosion.

 Brush Management

 Prescribed Burning

 Range Planting

 Integrated Pest Management (IPM)

 Rangeland Fertilization

-Prescribed Grazing

-Restoration pathway R4B State 1.4 to 1.2
+Restoration pathway R4B State 4 to 2

-If invasive species are removed before remnant populations of bunchgrasses have been drastically reduced the Invaded State (4) can return to the Altered State.
+If invasive species are removed before remnant populations of bunchgrass are drastically reduced, the Invaded State (4) can revert to its altered state.
 The driver for the reclamation pathway is weed management without reseeding.
 Continued Integrated Pest Management (IPM) will be required as many of the invasive species that can occupy the Invaded State have extended dormant seed life.
 The trigger is invasive species control.